A Few of Our Favorite Knives with Micarta Handles

 The ESEE 4 is right in that size range that’s easy to carry and well balanced, but still big enough to chop into some logs and heavier brush or branches.

-They make bigger knives that are probably better for trail blazing, and smaller knives that make nice carving buddies or fixed-blade EDC options, but if I’m only taking one ESEE on a hunting or camping trip, it would be the ESEE 4 (Update: Just dropping in from the future to say that the ESEE Pinhoti would now enter serious consideration for me).
+They make bigger knives that are probably better for trail blazing, and smaller knives that make nice carving buddies or horizontal carry fixed-blade EDC options, but if I’m only taking one ESEE on a hunting or camping trip, it would be the ESEE 4 (Update: Just dropping in from the future to say that the ESEE Pinhoti would now enter serious consideration for me).

 One of the big appeals of an ESEE, though, is the adaptability.
 The 1095 steel blades are easy to grind to a finer edge, and the scales are easy to remove and replace.
 And ESEE now makes a ton of different handle options including G10 and Micarta in round and flat variation in a whole mess of colors.